apache/nuttx-apps/examples/README.txt

   NOTES:

-  1. CFLAGS should be provided in CELFFLAGS.
+  1. CFLAGS should be provided in CMODULEFLAGS.
 RAM and FLASH memory regions may require long allcs.
 For ARM, this might be:

-       CELFFLAGS = $(CFLAGS) -mlong-calls
+       CMODULEFLAGS = $(CFLAGS) -mlong-calls

-     Similarly for C++ flags which must be provided in CXXELFFLAGS.
+     Similarly for C++ flags which must be provided in CXXMODULEFLAGS.

-  2. Your top-level nuttx/Make.defs file must also include an approproate definition, LDELFFLAGS, to generate a relocatable ELF object.
+  2. Your top-level nuttx/Make.defs file must also include an approproate definition, LDMODULEFLAGS, to generate a relocatable ELF object.
 With GNU LD, this should include '-r' and '-e <entry point>'.

-       LDELFFLAGS = -r -e module_initialize
+       LDMODULEFLAGS = -r -e module_initialize

      If you use GCC to link, you make also need to include '-nostdlib' or '-nostartfiles' and '-nodefaultlibs'.